 Supervisor sign-off before any maintenance or cleaning.

-AI video systems detect when maintenance doors are opened or workers are present in restricted areas during active machine cycles—alerting safety leads to potential LOTO violations instantly.
-Reviewing video-flagged near-misses helps teams tighten procedures and reinforce accountability.
+Video AI systems can detect when workers are present in restricted areas near machinery, alerting supervisors to potential LOTO violations as they happen.
+Reviewing video-flagged incidents helps teams tighten procedures and reinforce accountability.

 3. Operating Unguarded or Outdated Equipment